 Note that whether you’re remortgaging or applying for a HELOC, approval will be based on the lender’s criteria (including a good credit rating).

 Finally, if you decide to apply for a HELOC, you’ll be contacted by a personal adviser to discuss your options and make a product recommendation.

+Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments.